Next Wave International Next Wave International™ is a faith-based communications group >which is

 Muslims living in Western nations need to recognise that they are part of a pluralistic society.
 They should expect the freedom to worship and to live according to their faith, provided that they recognise the pluralistic nature of Western societies and the fact that if any faith underlies the national cultures of Western Europe, it is Christian faith.

 There are too many voices crying out for special treatment.
-Some people, religious and otherwise, would like nothing less than to see the rewriting of European history, so that the special place of Christianity is denied.
+Some people, religious and otherwise, would like nothing less than to see the rewriting of European history, so that the special place of the Judeao-Christian worldview in the narrative is denied.

-Now, from time to time we Christians also bemoan the fact that pluralism is robbing us of a voice.
+Now, from time to time some people of Christian faith bemoan the fact that pluralism is robbing them of a voice.
 The Church of England recently published a report that accused Britain’s government of showing favouritism toward Muslims and people from other minorities.

-I think, though, that most Christians accept the fact that government and church are two separate spheres of influence.
-They’re both ultimately accountable to God for their actions, but they play different roles and should not live in one another’s pockets.
+I think, though, that most Christians I know readily accept the fact that government and church are two separate spheres of influence.
+They play very different roles in society, but should complement one another in the sense that the church should not try to govern and the government should not try to play God.

-Traditionally, reformed theology has taught that government must govern for all the people and not just for some of a particular theological persuasion, but it must do so on principles that recognise God’s rights, as well as those of the people.
+Traditionally, reformed theology has taught that government must govern for all the people and not just for some of a particular theological persuasion, but it must do so on principles that recognise spiritual values.

 This line of distinction between governmental institutions and religious interests is far less common in Muslim nations, where tolerance toward those of other faiths is often less generous as a result.